Tietzes syndrome casefile reveals a puzzling chest pain condition.

 On exhalation those two ribs did not move downwards in the normal manner.

 All in all a difficult Tietzes Syndrome Case.
 What particularly irritated her was the fact that she couldn't lift her children onto her bicycle, as all Dutch women do.

 The rib treatment of this condition is highly specific.
-Heavy manipulation of the midback will often aggravate, and even cause this condition.
-So we use specific mobilisation techniques of the joints, where they meet with the spine, and at the attachment at the other end to the breastbone.
+Heavy manipulation of the midback will often aggravate, and even cause the pain.
+So we use specific mobilisation techniques of the joints in a Tietze's syndrome casefile such as this, where they meet with the spine, and at the attachment at the other end to the breastbone.

 Happily, Patricia said this morning that, after only six treatments over a 5 week period that she is 70 percent better.
 It was nice to be called her hero and that I may never go on pension.
 We are now involved with a series of rehab exercises, and have made a start with two other conditions that often are associated with a scoliosis; tingling in her right arm associated with a thoracic outlet syndrome, and a numb feeling down her leg.

 Frankly, in my